VersusCenter

 Electric Bike vs Regular Bike

-A bicycle equipped with an electric motor (typically 250–750W) powered by a rechargeable battery.
-The motor assists pedaling effort, reducing physical strain and extending travel range.
+A bicycle equipped with an electric motor (typically 250-750W) and rechargeable battery that assists pedaling.
+Reduces physical effort while enabling longer-distance travel.

 Range Per Charge